Balkan music: Progressive Balkan folk

 Progressive Balkan folk has seen rise in many western countries, particularly the United States.
 It has had its greatest success with progressive communities across the country.
 Younger American generations are discovering the possibilities of this genre and are bringing it to small clubs and festivals across the US.

 The upbeat, dramatic tone of the music has also attracted a following in the Tribal Fusion bellydance community.
 Tribal Fusion does not claim to emulate traditional dances, costume or music styles strictly, but it does draw inspiration from Balkan traditions.

 Balkan soul and funk

 Bay Area, CA band Inspector Gadje plays mainly traditional and contemporary balkan dance tunes, but because of the varied background of its musicians, elements of jazz and experimental music can be heard.

 Brooklyn-based Slavic Soul Party! is a virtuoso ensemble of brass musicians that infuse traditional balkan rhythms and beats with jazz, soul, funk and the energy of dance pop.

 British based band Sam and the Womp have rooted their music in the Balkan funk style to create a modern feel along with catchy and energetic rhythm.

 Oakland, CA based artist Balkan Bump mixes Eastern European diasporic music with Electronic Music and Hip Hop.

-Flamenco Balkan crossover
+Flamenco-Balkan crossover

-Another popular exploration has been between Balkan music and other styles around the Mediterran like Flamenco, Jazz and Middle-Eastern music.
-Vancouver based act Ivan Tucakov and Tambura Rasa explores this style and beyond.
+Another popular exploration has been between Balkan music and other styles around the Mediterranean like Flamenco, Jazz and Middle-Eastern music.
+Vancouver-based act Ivan Tucakov and Tambura Rasa explores this style and beyond.